aamirsofi/fee-module/QUICKSTART.md

 # Quick Start Guide

-Follow these commands in order to get your Fee Management System running.
+Follow these commands in order to get your School ERP Platform running.

 ## Prerequisites